DIYS, HOW TO’S & PRODUCTIVITY TIPS

 How do you use a daily planner every day

-Get the most out of your Daily LifePlanner™ by making it your own.
+Get the most out of your daily planner by making it your own.
 Fill each page with notes, stickers, tabs, and colorful highlights that will keep you organized and accountable.
-The best part of using a daily planner is that you get to plan each day your way; so, don’t be afraid to experiment and discover what works for you.
+The best part of using a day planner is that you get to plan each day your way; so, don’t be afraid to experiment and discover what works for you.
 Each day is a new opportunity to effectively streamline your schedule and meet your goals, all while keeping an eye on the future.
-Don’t just plan for your achievements.
-Watch them come to life with the help of your Erin Condren Daily LifePlanner™.
+Don’t just plan for your achievements; watch them come to life with the help of your daily planner.
+Start with the best-selling Erin Condren Daily LifePlanner™.